 Starting out in the field, you should expect to be hired on in a junior role.
 Such positions often include design assistant, pattern drafter, or junior stylist.
 Within this role, you will most likely perform a lot of low-level (but important) work, allowing you to gain experience in the industry and make valuable network connections.

 As you earn your stripes in the field, you can work your way up the ladder toward more coveted positions or branch out as a freelance designer or entrepreneur.

-An advantage of formal education is that many fashion design programs can allow you to take part in an internship, which can provide you with the opportunity to gain real-world experience and make valuable contacts within a very competitive industry.
+An advantage of formal education is that many programs can allow you to take part in an internship, which can provide you with the opportunity to gain real-world experience and make valuable contacts within a very competitive industry.
 Plus, an internship may even have the potential of turning into a permanent position.

-Fashion design programs tend to begin at durations of one year and increase in length according to the level of credential you plan to earn.
+Programs tend to begin at durations of one year and increase in length according to the level of credential you plan to earn.
 The most common training options are two- and four-year diploma and degree programs.
 Additionally, many programs include internships, which can be paid or unpaid.
 This means that, while technically your education could last two to four years, you could be spending some of that time earning a paycheck in your new field.

-What are the Prerequisites for Attending a Fashion Design School?
+What are the Prerequisites for School?

 Depending on the specific school and program that you choose, the prerequisites can vary, but a high school diploma (or GED-equivalent) is often required.
 Some schools will also require basic sewing skills for entry, which is why high school students interested in the field are encouraged to take home economics classes if possible.
 Arts classes are also very helpful but not usually required.

 In addition, many schools will require you to present or send a portfolio of your work for examination, including photographs of your creations, illustrations, and garments displaying your current level of skill.
 This may sound a little intimidating if you're not a gifted sewer, but just keep in mind that this is used to assess your creative talents, not your technical abilities.